iblancasa/github-city-rankings-automated/README.md

-# GitHub City Rankings
+# Github City Rankings Automated

-This project is a fork of [Top GitHub Users](https://github.com/paulmillr/top-github-users) by [Paul Miller](http://paulmillr.com/).
+This project is a fork of [GitHub City Rankings](https://github.com/JJ/github-city-rankings) of [JJ](https://github.com/JJ)(witch is a fork of [Top GitHub Users](https://github.com/paulmillr/top-github-users) by [Paul Miller](http://paulmillr.com/))

 ## Usage

 First, create the directories where data is going to be placed.
-These directories will be defined in `config.json`.
-Create an ID and SECRET in your GitHub account.
-If you don't, you wont be able to do more than a couple of runs per hour (20 request in total).
-Then, set them with
+You must to create it in the project folder (see config.json)
+      +top-github-users-data
+      |--data
+      |--formatted

+Then, you have to put your keys in "keys" file.
+How I get this keys?
+[See this](https://developer.github.com/v3/oauth/)
 ```basH
 export GH_ID=LONG_HEXA_number
 export GH_SECRET=EVEN_LONGER_HEXA_number